segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 ## Support for Google Analytics destination

 All events (device-mode and cloud-mode) contain the Google Analytics `clientId` field where known.
-This allows the [Google Analytics destination](/docs/connections/destinations/catalog/google-analytics/#supported-sources-and-connection-modes) to be configured in cloud-mode only, so all client side events are relayed via Segment's servers - reducing the scripts needed on your website.
+This allows the [Google Analytics destination](/docs/connections/destinations/catalog/google-analytics/#supported-sources-and-connection-modes) to be configured in cloud-mode only, so all client side events are relayed through Segment's servers - reducing the scripts needed on your website.

 ## Support for email marketing destinations